Frequently Asked Questions

-Students are admitted into the program rather than into the laboratory of any particular professor.
-The broad nature of the training we provide in the first two years allows them to discover many different approaches to the problem they are interested in and may even introduce them to completely new questions.
+Applicants need to select OIST “Faculty of Interest” during their online application for the purpose of screening and coordinating interviews for shortlisted applicants.
+This does not mean the student is committed to join the laboratory of the selected faculty if they are admitted.
+Students are admitted into the program rather than into the laboratory of a certain professor.
+The broad nature of the training we provide in the first two years allows students to discover many different approaches to the problem they are interested in and may even introduce them to completely new questions.
 Students become based in their intended thesis lab at the end of the first year, and their thesis topic is finalized after a qualifying examination at the end of the second year.

-You do not need to provide us with TOEFL/IELS score if the medium of your education is English and you upload documents to prove so.
+You do not need to provide us with TOEFL iBT/IELTS score if the medium of your education is English and you upload documents to prove so.

 If you are unable to meet the deadline to take the test, please follow the instructions below.

-For the online application, you can upload other government issued identification documents instead.
-If you receive a positive result and is invited to Okinawa for the Admissions Workshop, we will need the copy of your valid passport at that time for visa application and travel arrangement.
+You can upload other government issued identification documents instead.
+However, if you receive an offer after the Admissions Selection, OIST will need the copy of your valid passport immediately to prepare your visa application and travel arrangement to relocate to Okinawa.

 Once you have invited your referees, you can check the status of your invitation by logging in to your account.
-You will be able to see the status of your invitation (Invited, Opened, Submitted).
+You will be able to see the status of your invitation (Sent, In Progress, Submitted).
 You can also resend your invitation.

-Depends on the settings of your referees’ email accounts, there are cases the invitation letter sent from Embark system will be classified as Spam or Bulk mails.
+Depending on the settings of your referees’ email accounts, there are cases the invitation letter sent from the system will be classified as Spam or Bulk mails.
 If your referees cannot find the invitation from their Inbox, please ask them to check Spam or Bulk folder as well.

 III.
 Result Announcement:

-For the 1st screening, it usually takes 2-3 weeks after each application deadline.
-For the final result after Admissions Workshop (interviews), it takes about 2 weeks.
-Both results are announced via email.
+For the 1st screening, it usually takes about 4-5 weeks after each application deadline, depending on the volume of applications we receive.
+For the final result after Admissions Selection (interviews), it takes about 3 weeks.
+Both results are announced via the application system.